MaxThroughput/wave_blender/README.md

 - **Length:** Each imported WAV file must be **at least 5 seconds long**.
 Initial silence will be auto-trimmed.
 - **Format:** Files must be **mono** (single channel) and sampled at **44.1 kHz**.
-- **Pitch:** The pitch of each wave file **must be F3 -24c** (F3, minus 24 cents).
-(Exact 172.2656 Hz)
-  *Note: Automatic retuning to the correct pitch will be available in a future update.
-For now, please ensure your files are already tuned to F3 -24c before importing.*

 **Importing files that do not meet these requirements may result in errors or unexpected behavior.**